Hose's broadbill: Status

-Hose's broadbill is classified as being near-threatened by the International Union for Conservation of Nature due to a moderately rapid decline in its population caused by habitat destruction at lower altitudes in its range.
+Hose's broadbill was classified as being Near Threatened by the International Union for Conservation of Nature from 2000 – 2023 due to a moderately rapid decline in its population caused by habitat destruction at lower altitudes in its range.
+However, as of 2023 it was downlisted to Least Concern.
 It is locally common and occurs in several protected areas like Gunung Mulu National Park, but becomes rarer after deforestation occurs.
 Lowland logging in its range has been extensive, but the species' preference for montane habitats may protect it in the short term.
 Surveys to understand the extent of population decline, studies to find the species' habitat preferences, and protection of areas with suitable habitats are needed to conserve the species.